AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 **Payload 3:**

-In this example, the CSV payload contains 3 rows of data and 1 of them is invalid.
+In this example, the CSV payload contains three rows of data, and one of them is invalid.
 Due to the selected validation strategy and `allowedErrorCount` value, only the valid rows are imported.

 ```json
 {
   "source": {